Hoodini231/tictactoes/README.md

 [Play here](https://tictactoes-wqsc.vercel.app)

 A fully accessible, real-time multiplayer Tic-Tac-Toe game built with a focus on inclusivity and user-friendly features.
 Players can host and join custom games, track their stats, and review each turn of completed matches, all while benefiting from intuitive user authentication.
+Overall, attempted to balance pleasant UI design with accessibility, thus, I opted for a coloured background with white cards to remain stylish yet high contrast.

 ![image](https://github.com/user-attachments/assets/b0796ce1-6d3d-4108-abac-1969ccc37a2f)